KashaM767/NC-News/README.md

 To replicate this project:

-Your database will be PSQL, and you will interact with it using node-postgres.
+Your database will be PSQL, this will be interacted with using node-postgres.

 #### Creating .env files ####
 You will need to create two .env files for your project: .env.test and .env.development.
 Into each, add PGDATABASE=, with the relevent database name for that environment.
 Please ensure that these .env files are .gitignored.